 A tooth decays over a period of time as a result of bacteria mixing with food in the mouth.
 Likewise the truth decays over a period of time as a result of uncritically mixing African traditional religious practices with Christianity.

-In his Warnings to the Churches, JC Ryle wrote: “Since Satan cannot destroy the gospel, he has often neutralized its usefulness by addition, subtraction, or substitution.”
-A neutralized gospel is no gospel at all.
+In his Warnings to the Churches, J. C. Ryle writes, “Since Satan cannot destroy the gospel, he has often neutralised its usefulness by addition, subtraction, or substitution.”
+A neutralised gospel is no gospel at all.

 Sometimes we find this decay in the form of additions of extra-biblical teaching on issues concerning child birth and naming, marriage and family roles, blessings and curses, death and ancestral spirits have been added from African traditional religious beliefs.
-At other time there is the subtraction of essential gospel truths such as ‘grace alone through faith alone’ from the equation of salvation.
-There are even times that we find substitution in matters addressing God and money, the Word of God with the man of God.
-These and many other moves like it neutralize the gospel.
+At other times there is the subtraction of essential gospel truths such as ‘grace alone through faith alone’ from the equation of salvation.
+There are even times that we find substitution in matters addressing God and money, the word of God with the man of God.
+These and many other moves like it neutralise the gospel.

 Even though Christian teaching is exclusive, the implication is that the African tendency is to accept it as co-existing with traditional beliefs.
 Thus Christian teachings are incorporated into the traditional beliefs and vice versa.
 This has led to dualism and syncretism.

 Size Can Hide the Problems